Terence McKenna: Psychedelics

-Terence McKenna advocated the exploration of altered states of mind via the ingestion of naturally occurring psychedelic substances; for example, and in particular, as facilitated by the ingestion of high doses of psychedelic mushrooms, ayahuasca, and DMT, which he believed was the apotheosis of the psychedelic experience.
+McKenna advocated the exploration of altered states of mind via the ingestion of naturally occurring psychedelic substances, particularly psychedelic mushrooms and DMT.
 He was less enthralled with synthetic drugs, stating, "I think drugs should come from the natural world and be use-tested by shamanically orientated cultures ... one cannot predict the long-term effects of a drug produced in a laboratory."

-McKenna always stressed the responsible use of psychedelic substances, saying: "Experimenters should be very careful.
-One must build up to the experience.
-These are bizarre dimensions of extraordinary power and beauty.
-There is no set rule to avoid being overwhelmed, but move carefully, reflect a great deal, and always try to map experiences back onto the history of the race and the philosophical and religious accomplishments of the species.
-All the compounds are potentially dangerous, and all compounds, at sufficient doses or repeated over time, involve risks.
-The library is the first place to go when looking into taking a new compound."
+People should be very careful.
+I said earlier in this talk that I was addressing experimentalists, psychologists, psychiatrists.
+I don’t mean to scare anyone off, but you should build up to it.
+These are bizarre dimensions of extraordinary power and beauty, and I don’t believe there’s any set rule for acquiring [the] power to not be overwhelmed, but I think moving carefully, reflecting a great deal, always trying to map it back on the history of the race and the philosophical and religious accomplishments of the species—this should always be done. [...]
+All drugs are dangerous.
+All drugs, at sufficient doses or repeated over a sufficient amount of time, there are risks.
+The possibility of kindling epileptic effects is well known in ketamine.
+There’s a stack of literature on that, if anybody is intending to do ketamine who hasn’t done it.
+The first place you go when you’re going to take a new drug is the library.

-He also recommended, and often spoke of taking, what he called "heroic doses", which he defined as five grams of dried psilocybin mushrooms, taken alone, on an empty stomach, in silent darkness, and with eyes closed.
-He believed that when taken this way one could expect a profound visionary experience, believing it is only when "slain" by the power of the mushroom that the message becomes clear.
+McKenna often described his practice of taking what he called "heroic doses" of psilocybin mushrooms: five dried grams, taken alone, on an empty stomach, in silent darkness, and with eyes closed.
+He said that when taken this way one could expect a profound visionary experience.

 Although McKenna avoided giving his allegiance to any one interpretation (part of his rejection of monotheism), he was open to the idea of psychedelics as being "trans-dimensional travel".
 He proposed that DMT sent one to a "parallel dimension" and that psychedelics literally enabled an individual to encounter "higher dimensional entities", or what could be ancestors, or spirits of the Earth, saying that if you can trust your own perceptions it appears that you are entering an "ecology of souls".
 McKenna also put forward the idea that psychedelics were "doorways into the Gaian mind", suggesting that "the planet has a kind of intelligence, it can actually open a channel of communication with an individual human being" and that the psychedelic plants were the facilitators of this communication.